ecealptekin/Photometric-Approach-to-Surface-Reconstruction-of-Artist-Paintings/README.md

 8. The Plane rotates according to the directions written on the buttons when the buttons are pressed

-9. Create a HDRP/LitTesellation material and apply texture maps to the material
+9. Create a HDRP/LitTesellation Material and apply texture maps to the Material

-10. Apply the material to the Plane
+10. Apply the Material to the Plane

-11. Select
+11. Set the Material
      - Surface Options->Displacement Mode->Tesellation Displacement
      - Tesellation Options->Tesellation Factor can be adjusted
      - Surface Inputs->Base Map->Metallic can be adjusted